ManueleDentello/OAuth2-server/README.md

 ### Client registration

 The request to register a client consists of a GET on the URL `/client/register`.
 The Server will send back a form to compile with the redirect URI.
 The server will validate the form and send back a `client_id` and a `client_secret`.
 If you are using my [OAuth client](https://github.com/ManueleDentello/oauth_game_finder), save them in the .env file to permit the client to authenticate to the server when logging in.
+If you are using HTTP for testing purposes on the OAuth client, make sure to register the appropriate URI.

 [back](#top)